0

 Digestive Complications

 If your stomach isn't producing enough acid, it won't break down proteins properly.
-This could mean undigested food particles ending up in your intestines and causing microbial overgrowth.
+Undigested food particles could end up in your intestines, causing microbial overgrowth.

 Incomplete protein digestion also means fewer amino acids for the body to use.